fsant0s/arara/docs/installation.md

 ## Next Steps

-Now that you have NEURON installed, you can:
+Now that you have ARARA installed, you can:

 - Continue to [Basic Usage](basic_usage.md) to create your first neural agent
-- Explore the [Architecture](architecture.md) to understand how NEURON works
+- Explore the [Architecture](architecture.md) to understand how ARARA works
 - Check out the examples in the [notebooks](../notebooks/) directory